Child and Adolescent Development, Department of

-Provides a solid foundation in both normative and atypical early childhood development.
-Particularly beneficial for students who plan to pursue careers in a number of branches of the social and life sciences, education, medicine and other human services professions focusing on atypical infants/children and their families.
+The courses for this minor provide a solid foundation in both normative and atypical early childhood development.
+The minor is particularly beneficial for students who plan to pursue careers in a number of branches of the social and life sciences, education, medicine and other human services professions focusing on atypical infants/children and their families.

 University Graduation Requirements